-The 2016 MMT assessment revealed that there has been a considerable increase of clients since the last assessment in 2013 -especially during 2015: 193 clients received MMT in 5 sites during the period July - December 2015 as compared to 75 clients in 4 sites during the period December 2012 - May 2013.
+The General MMT Assessment of April 2016 revealed that there has been a considerable increase of clients since the last assessment in 2013 - especially during 2015: 193 clients received MMT in 5 sites during the period July - December 2015 as compared to 75 clients in 4 sites during the period December 2012 - May 2013.
 Despite this positive increase, however, the scale of the current coverage is not sufficient and the proportion of female clients in the program is still comparably low - between 1% and 3%.
 According to tentative data, 3% to 6% would be closer to reflecting the actual percentage of women injecting drugs in Kosovo.
-An important factor contributing to the delay of achieving wider coverage is the system of licencing for MMT administration: those licences are issued only to individuals - in that case to doctors, not to nurses, who, in fact are the ones most involved in the daily administration of Methadone to the clients.
+There is also a relatively high fluctuation of clients in the program.
+An important factor contributing to the delay of achieving wider coverage is the system of licensing for methadone administration: those licences are issued only to individuals - in that case to doctors, not to nurses, who, in fact are the ones most involved in the daily administration of methadone to the clients.
 NGOs like Labyrinth in Prizren do still not have a licence.

 In order to improve the living conditions of persons who inject drugs, MMT can only be one contribution within a broader range of services.
-Services for this target group need to be scaled-up and diversified including a range of coordinated measures from low-threshold Harm Reduction services to long-term rehabilitation in support of client's stabilization, psychosocial wellbeing, and reintegration into their families and the labour market.
+Services for this target group need to be scaled-up and diversified including a range of coordinated measures from low-threshold harm reduction services to long-term rehabilitation in support of client's stabilization, psychosocial wellbeing, and reintegration into their families and the labour market.
 According to the Ministry of Health, such measures are foreseen, but processes to come from strategy to action take a long time and ownership for a comprehensive, human rights and needs based drug policy is still low among some of the crucial responsible actors.